Last updated: Tuesday June 16, 2020

 Hawai’i Arts Alliance

 The Hawai‘i Arts Alliance (Arts Alliance) is a statewide private non-profit that champions the arts and artists.
 As the state captain for Americans for the Arts, the Arts Alliance is creating a statewide artists’ database to better advocate for and support all types of artists who are permanent residents of the Hawaiian Islands, living in-state year-round.
-Learn more about the plans for the database and how to be included on the Arts Alliance website: Hawai‘i Arts Alliance Creative Network.
+Learn more about the plans for the database and how to be included on the Hawai‘i Arts Alliance website.

 Artist Relief Grants